Juanmadiaz45/oncologic-clinic-backend/README.md

     ./mvnw spring-boot:run
     ```

-    The API will be available at: `http://localhost:8080`
+    The API will be available at: `http://localhost:8081`

 4. **Run tests and generate the report**

     Run the unit tests with:

     ```bash
-    ./mvnw test
+    ./mvnw clean test
     ```

     Then, generate the coverage report with: